Best gravel shoes 2025: All the best options for every kind of gravel cycling

-The best gravel shoes on the market, from racy options through to bikepacking workhorses
+The best gravel shoes on the market, from racy options through to hike-a-bike workhorses for bikepackers

-I've done my best to collect, test, and collate a genuinely useful list of the very best of each category and at various price points too.
-It's meant some uncomfortable rides at times over the past few months of testing, but also some truly sublime experiences.
-I've learned a fair bit about what works and what doesn't, not just for specific models but in general, so as well as specific product recommendations I'll try and share what I've picked up in general terms along the way too.
+It's meant some uncomfortable rides at times during testing, but also some truly sublime experiences.
+I've learned a fair bit about what works and what doesn't, not just for specific models but in general, so as well as specific product recommendations, I'll try and share what I've picked up in general terms along the way too.

 Quick list

-An unapologetically racy gravel shoe, the S-Works Recon are one of the most expensive on the list but is, rather surprisingly, also one of the most comfortable.
+An unapologetically racy gravel shoe, the S-Works Recon is one of the most expensive on the list.
 Extremely lightweight thanks to a light carbon sole, the fit of these shoes is excellent, with an especially well-thought-out heel cup that keeps your foot positioned perfectly.
-The S-Works Recon are a favourite for those who want a close-fit, premium model for racing, or just riding hard in comfort.
+The S-Works Recon are a favourite for those who want a stiff, close-fitting, premium model for racing, or just for riding hard in comfort.

-Bikepacking does from time to time tend to involve a bit of walking.
-With this in mind the Specialized Redon ADV has a thinner carbon sole in front of the cleat plate, making the front more flexible for walking .
+Bikepacking does, from time to time, tend to involve a bit of walking.
+With this in mind, the Specialized Recon ADV has a thinner carbon sole in front of the cleat plate, making the front more flexible for walking.
 It sounds like a gimmick, but it really does work, especially on loose terrain where stiff soles often make you feel like you're wearing crampons.
-The lace closure ensures day-long comfort while riding, too, and they are constructed very well so should stand up to the additional abuse that bikepacking throws up.
+The lace closure ensures day-long comfort while riding, too, and they are constructed very well, so they should stand up to the additional abuse that bikepacking throws up.

 The best gravel shoes you can buy today